Set theory, logic, and homeomorphism groups of manifolds: Definability in second-order arithmetic

-An \emph{analytically presented Polish space} $X$ is given by a countable set $D=\{x_n\}_{n\in\N}$ and a parameter-free definable function where definability is understood by viewing $d$ as a function from pairs of natural numbers to $\R$, satisfying the axioms for a metric.
-The points of $X$ are identified with the set of (parameter-free definable set of) Cauchy sequences in $D$, up to the natural equivalence relation.
+satisfying the axioms for a metric, such that the map $(m,n)\mapsto d(x_m,x_n)$ is parameter-free definable in second-order arithmetic.
+The points of $X$ are identified with the (parameter-free definable) set of Cauchy sequences in $D$, up to the natural equivalence relation.

 Observe that there are natural maps

 The parameter-free definable subsets of the space $(X,d)$ are, by definition, given by the parameter-free definable sets in the structure $(\N,2^{\N},+,\times,<,\in)$, via the maps above.